gacarrigan/WP-Site/wp-content/plugins/unattach-and-re-attach-attachments/readme.txt

 *   **Re-Attach**: Allows to choose a new post to attach the file to
 *   **Unattach**: Totally removes an existing relation between an attachment and a post

+= Bulk Actions =
+The plugin also provides bulk actions for unattaching and re-attaching multiple files at once!
+Just mark the files you want to change, select your desired action from the *Bulk Actions* dropdown and hit *Apply*.

 == Installation ==

 Upload the plugin to your blog and activate it as any other plugin. **It will